Frog and Reptile workshop

 Workshop fee: USD $940.00

-Included: Lecture on macro photography and lighting for macro, access to a ring flash, two days of photography of some of the most intriguing macro subjects you’ll ever find, and critiques on demand.
+Included: Lecture on macro photography and lighting for macro, two days of photography of some of the most intriguing macro subjects you’ll ever find, and critiques on demand.
 Access to approximately 40 to 50 species of animals.

 Recommended list of equipment for the workshop: